HChenX/AppRetentionHook/README-en.md

     * 3.The most serious thing is that it may cause the phone to not turn on.
 So you must be fully prepared.

-- And if you use non Miui Android 13 system and non AOSP system.But use like Flyme,ColorOs... manufacturer's custom system, they may contain vendor custom kill logic, Has a certain impact on the effectiveness of the module.
+- Reminder: Use for example: `OPPO` `VIVO` `Huawei`and other third-party vendors, they may contain vendor-defined kill logic, which has a certain impact on the effect of the module.
 - If you can accept these possible issues will give you a very surprising experience with the module.